 After scrutinizing GM double speak for years, this seems sub par to GM's usual high quality double speak.
 I'm thinking it must just be a blogger - otherwise the statement would be way more polished.
 More than likely, GM is simply trying to purge its inventory of early versions that don't qualify for stickers.
 Is there something wrong with that? ... holding back the good Volts until dealers get rid of the 'no HOV sticker' Volts?
-It's gotta be real tough on all the hourly folks getting laid off.
-It's gotta be tough on the sales guy too, who is now forced to shoulder selling Volts that'll be less than desirable than the ones just a month and a half away.
+It's got to be real tough on all the hourly folks getting laid off.
+It's got to be tough on the sales guy too, who is now forced to shoulder selling Volts that'll be less than desirable than the ones just a month and a half away.

 SO SORRY "GM PERSON" whomever you are..but....

 "Don't fall for the headlines - media LOVE turning this nugget into more than it is." -Well the headline is "GM to halt VOLT production for 5 weeks".
 So this is either true or untrue.
 My guess...TRUE.

 "We have plenty of Volts built and available (even though some dealers may be empty) ... the last thing you want is a saturated market - that is old school way of running a car company.
 We now build to meet demand." --Sorry this is hilarious.
 You have plenty of VOLTS built and available.
 But don't look too hard at your dealership they might not have any?
 You're shutting down production for 5 weeks because you don't want to saturate the market?
 You now build to meet demand.
 Is this the same "demand" that has you shutting down your production?
 How about getting a little "New School" and creating some demand?
 Or creating a product that creates demand?
 That's REALLY cutting edge.